Loading...

 Portion Control

-Reduce the quantity of cooked rice consumed in each meal.
-Smaller portions can help manage the glucose response.
+Reduce the amount of cooked rice, fried fish, and fish curry you consume in one sitting.
+Smaller portions can help manage glucose levels.

 Stay Hydrated